edyer01/DataSciencePoject/README.md

 # Selection of Data
-  All data manipualtion and visualization was done in a Juypter notebook (https://github.com/edyer01/DataSciencePoject/blob/main/DS_Final_Videogame_Data.ipynb)

   The data was taken from a set found on Kaggle (https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings)

   The data has 16 characteristics: Name, Platform, Year_of_Release, Genre, Publisher, NA_Sales, EU_Sales, JP_Sales, Other_Sales, Global_Sales, Critic_Score, Critic_Count, User_Score, User_Count, Developer, and Rating